ci-lhh/blogger-data-test/README.md

  - existing Google Account (e.g. GMail)
  - ability to comfortably navigate GitHub website
  - ability to comfortably navigate Google Blogger website
+ - ability to download linked text and image files
  - ability to comfortably use basic hypertext markup language (HTML) to organize and format both text and images

 .